GregRos/meta-types/Definitions.md

 I said earlier that **a meta type is the type of a type object**.
 It’s like a template that some type objects match and others don’t.
 The template uses a combination of structure and several different types of constraints.
 It’s like a higher-order object type, but being higher-order lets it be much more expressive.

+Many Meta Types directly correspond to generic signatures with type constraints, but generalize and extend them using additional constraints.
+Meta Types represent the types of both flat type obects

 Meta types can declare one of the following constraints:

 1. Subtype constraints